 PIRC investigators have the powers and privileges of a constable when investigating a matter directed by the Crown Office and Procurator Fiscal Service (COPFS).
 This includes the power to: arrest, question, report for prosecution and seize productions (including firearms, drugs and any other materials or documents).

 When carrying out an investigation following a referral from the Chief Constable or SPA, the Commissioner's investigators may: enter Police Scotland or SPA premises; inspect those premises and anything on those premises (which is considered relevant to the investigation); and remove anything that is considered relevant to the investigation.

 You can find out more about what to expect if the PIRC’s investigators want to speak to you in our 'For Police' section.

 When conducting an investigation referred by the Chief Constable or Scottish Police Authority (SPA), PIRC investigators can require an officer or member of police staff, if they are considered to be a witness to events, to produce any document, record or other information that may be required in a form acceptable to the Commissioner.

-No, although he can choose to do so.
+No, but they can choose to do so.

 The legislative provisions applying to PIRC investigations are contained in:

 If, at any point during an investigation into a matter referred by a policing body, the PIRC finds that there is an inference of criminality, the PIRC must suspend the investigation, notify the Crown Office & Procurator Fiscal Service (COPFS) and await instructions on how to proceed.